neilcrookes/http_socket_oauth/readme.markdown

           $response = $Http->request($request);
 `

 Hope you like it.
 Any issues, please leave on github issue tracker.
-Any comments, let me know below.
+Any comments, let me know on my <a href="http://www.neilcrookes.com/2010/04/12/cakephp-oauth-extension-to-httpsocket/">blog</a>.
 Thanks.